-These are the first official photos of Renault's 2011 Modus/Grand Modus that is slated to start selling in France this September.
-The 2011 Modus, which is priced from €14,450 to €19,550 (and from €14,450 to €20,550 in the case of Grand Modus), will offer four configurations: Authentique, Expression, Dynamique, and Exception.
+These are the first official photos of the new 2011 Renault Modus -- or 2011 Renault Grand Modus -- that is slated to start selling in France this September.
+The 2011 Modus, which has a price range of between €14,450 and €19,550 (and between €14,450 and €20,550 in the case of Grand Modus), will be offered in four configurations: Authentique, Expression, Dynamique, and Exception.

-The limited-edition Exception version that was released in 2009 will now be offered as a separate trim level for the new Modus.
+The limited-edition Exception version that was released in 2009 will now be offered as a separate trim level for the new 2011 Renault Modus /2011 Renault Grand Modus.

-Meanwhile, the Dynamique offers an extra package that includes tinted rear glass, chrome details, 15-inch Taranils wheels, leather-trimmed steering wheel and gear level knob, curtain airbags, rain sensors, automatic climate control, electric rear windows and dedicated cornering lights.
+Meanwhile, the Dynamique version of the 2011 Renault Modus /2011 Renault Grand Modus offers an extra package that includes tinted rear glass, chrome details, 15-inch Taranils wheels, leather-trimmed steering wheel and gear level knob, curtain airbags, rain sensors, automatic climate control, electric rear windows and dedicated cornering lights.

-Lastly, the brand new Exception equipment level features 16-inch Moal alloy wheels, cruise control with speed limited, anodized satin-finish central fascia details and combined leather/fabric upholstery.
+Lastly, the brand new Exception equipment level for the new 2011 Renault Modus /2011 Renault Grand Modus features 16-inch Moal alloy wheels, cruise control with speed limited, anodized satin-finish central fascia details and combined leather/fabric upholstery.

 The new 2011 Renault Modus /2011 Renault Grand Modus has three engine configurations available: the 1.2 liter, the 1.6 16V and TCE 100 unit, delivering power outputs of between 75 hp and 112 hp.
 The range-topping version features a 1.6 16V engine that is capable of delivering 112 hp of max motive power at 6,000 rpm and 151 Nm of peak torque at 4250 rpm.